guyuehuo/opendock/docs/source/docking_basic.rst

 For this tutorial, all the basic material are provided and can be found in the ``opendock/opendock/protocol`` directory

-You can find this script in the `example` folder of OpenDock available on Github.
+You can find this script in the ``example`` folder of OpenDock available on Github.
 To execute it from a command line, go to your terminal/console/command prompt window.
-Navigate to the `examples` folder by typing
+Navigate to the ``examples`` folder by typing

 .. code-block:: console

     $ cd opendock/example/1gpn
-    $ python first_example.py -c vina.config # waiting to finish
+    $ python basic_docking_example.py -c vina.config # waiting to finish